commonkestrel/fateful/Arch.md

 - `SPD` (Stack Pointer Decrement): Increments the Stack Pointer.
 - `CR` (Clock Reset): Resets the clock in the control segment.
 This will always load the next instruction.
 - `PCI` (Program Counter Increment): Increments the Program Counter.
+- `JNZ` (Jump if Not Zero): Sets the program counter to the address in the H and L registers if the `Z` flag in the Status Register is set.
+- `LI` (Load Instruction): Loads the the current program byte into the instruction register.
+- `PO` (Program Out): Outputs the current program byte onto the bus.
+- `SR` (Store Register): Stores the register indexed in the instruction register into the register indexed in the current program byte.
+- `THL` (Transfer HL): Transfers the bytes in the H and L registers into the Address Register.
+- `LA` (Load Address): Outputs the byte of RAM addressed in the Address Register to the bus.
+- `SA` (Store Address): Stores the contents of the bus at the RAM location addressed in the Address Register.
+- `ALI` (Address Low In): Loads the contents of the bus into the low byte of the Address Register.
+- `AHI` (Address High In): Loads the contents of the bus into the high byte of the Address Register.
+- `LSP` (Load Stack Pointer): Loads the Stack Pointer into the Address Register.

 ## Memory